 Red Flamingo is a snake-bark maple, but its main feature is the distinctive red-white-green variegated leaves, which are particularly highly-coloured in spring, and are borne on bright red shoots.

 Like most snake-bark maples the bare wood is also an attractive feature in winter.

-Fill in the details below and we will let you know when Red Flamingo maple is back in stock.
+Fill in the form below and we will notify you when Red Flamingo maple are back in stock.